luvit/luvit/bench/http-cluster/README.md

 # HTTP-Cluster

 This is a high-performance HTTP server using the `uv` library directly.
-It uses `http-codec` to implement the http encoding and decoding on the tcp stream.
+It uses `codecs/http` to implement the http encoding and decoding on the tcp stream.

 ## Usage